-One can view the stone as encapsulating the atmosphere of the ocean, it is believed to be both soothing and cleansing, its mystical properties reflecting a ritualistic dive into the deep.The aqueous blue stone Aquamarine is the birthstone of the close of the Piscean season; paired with the symbolic fish, the stone too recalls the depths of the ocean.
+The precious stone encapsulates the atmosphere of the ocean; it is believed to be both soothing and cleansing, its mystical properties reflecting a ritualistic dive into the deep.The aqueous blue stone Aquamarine is the birthstone of the close of the Piscean season; paired with the symbolic fish, the stone too recalls the depths of the ocean.
 In its natural state, viewing an aquamarine crystal is akin to watching the light play upon the water.
 The name itself comes from the Latin phrase aqua marina, or “water of the sea” and the gem was used as a talisman of good luck and safety for the sea expeditions of Greek and Roman sailors (GIA).

-THE HISTORY OF THE MARCH BIRTHSTONEThe first known study on Aquamarine was written in Latin in 1609 by a personal physician of the Emperor Rudolf the II, while philosopher Pliny the Elder referred to the stone in writing as, the treasures of mermaids.
-Not only a talisman for sea ships, but the Romans would also likewise carve talismans for friendships, believing that it would instill harmony in partnership (Origin Stones).
+HISTORYThe first known study on Aquamarine was written in Latin in 1609 by a personal physician of the Emperor Rudolf the II; while philosopher Pliny the Elder described to the stone in writing: "The lovely Aquamarine, which seems to have come from some mermaid's treasure house, in the depths of the summer sea, has charms not to be denied."
+Not only a talisman for seafaring ships, the Romans would likewise carve talismans for friendships, believing that it would instill harmony in partnerships (Origin Stones).
 The stone continued to mystify those that came across it, and by the 20th century, the blue notes were the most treasured and sought after.